ladybug-tools/spider/gbxml-viewer/README.md

 * View gbXML files in 3D
 * Full zoom, pan and rotate

-### Settings and Viewing Menu
+### SET Module ~ Settings and Viewing Menu

 * Adjust a wide variety of viewing parameters
+* Control the appearance of the surfaces
-	* Set random, phong default, normal or default material
+	* Set default, random, Phong default, normal or exposure-type material to all surfaces
-	* Opacity slider
+	* Update opacity slider
+* Control the appearance of the scene
-	* Shadows, edges, surface normals
+	* Toggle shadows, edges, surface normals
+	* Toggle wireframe
-	* Axes, grid, ground and gradient background
+	* Toggle gradient background
+* Control the content of the scene
+	* Toggle axes, grid and ground
+* Control the behavior of the scene
-	* Wireframe and scene rotation
+	* Toggle scene rotation
-* Exploded 3D views
-* Perspective and orthographic views
+	* Toggle perspective and orthographic views
-* Buttons to toggle display of individual surfaces, zones, spaces, storey and surface types
+	* Set exploded 3D views
+	* Set section Views _work-in-progress_

-### Reports / Data Menu
+### REP Module ~ Reports / Data Menu
 * View all project textual metadata embedded in gbXML files
-* Link to Google map focussed on project lat/lon
+* Link to Google map focussed on project latitude and longitude
 * Buttons to highlight surfaces, spaces, stories and zones
 	* Individually
 	* By surface type